Drinfeld's lemma for perfectoid spaces and overconvergence of multivariate $(\varphi, \Gamma)$-modules

 This has the following effect on the proof of essential surjectivity in \thref{cor-4.3.16}.
-Given the finite \'etale $R$-algebra $S$ from Subsection~\ref{represented-mod-p}, we can pull it back to a finite \'etale cover of $X/\Phi$ and then apply Drinfeld's lemma to realize this cover using some product of finite extensions of the $F_i$.
-This is sufficient to produce the correct candidate for a representation $V$ with $D(V) \simeq D$ (in that it coincides with $V$ if in fact $D(V) \simeq D$), but not enough to actually construct the isomorphism. \end{rmk}
+Given the finite \'etale $R$-algebra $S$ from Subsection~\ref{represented-mod-p}, we can pull it back to a finite \'etale cover $Y$ of $X/\Phi$, then apply Drinfeld's lemma to choose finite extensions $E_i$ of $F_i$ with the property that for $T$ the completed product of the $E_i$, we can pull back the morphism $\Spa(T,T^\circ) \to \Spa(R,R^\circ)$ to $X/\Phi$ to obtain a finite \'etale cover that dominates $Y$.
+This is enough to produce a candidate representation $V$, but not enough to construct an isomorphism $D(V) \simeq D$; for this, we need to show that $\Spa(T,T^\circ)$ dominates $\Spa(S,S^\circ)$. \end{rmk}

 Our workaround for the preceding issue is given by the following statement, whose proof we defer to Subsection~\ref{subsec:H0 of Y}. \begin{prop}[see \thref{o-plus-of-Y}] The natural map $R^\circ \to H^0(Y, \calO^+)$ is injective and almost surjective (that is, its cokernel is killed by $(\bar{\pi}_1 \cdots \bar{\pi}_n)^{p^{-m}}$ for all nonnegative integers $m$). \end{prop}